SimoMag16/SimProject/README.md

 Once the desired number of events is set, the simulation draws the multiplicity (number of particles produced in the interaction) of each event from a probability distribution, which can be uniform or follow a predefined trend, depending on the boolean multUniform.

 Then, the X and Y coordinates of the interaction vertex are drawn from Gaussian distributions, while the Z coordinate is uniformly distributed if zUniform is true; otherwise, it also follows a Gaussian distribution.
-Next, the initial direction of each particle is extracted — characterized by the azimuthal angle φ (uniformly distributed) and the polar angle θ, which is related to the pseudorapidity η, itself drawn from a predefined distribution.
+Next, the initial direction of each particle is extracted, characterized by the azimuthal angle φ (uniformly distributed) and the polar angle θ, which is related to the pseudorapidity η, itself drawn from a predefined distribution.
 The particle momentum is uniformly distributed between 0.6 and 0.8 GeV/c, and the charge is fixed to 1.

 The program then simulates particle transport and calculates the impact points on the three material layers: the beryllium beam pipe, and silicon layers 1 and 2.